joshlarsen/jekyll4-deploy-gh-pages/readme.md

 ### Prior Work

 Thanks to [Bryan Schuetz](https://github.com/BryanSchuetz) for a [working example](https://github.com/BryanSchuetz/jekyll-deploy-gh-pages).
-This version cleans up a few things, works with Bundler 2.x and Jekyll 4.x, and supports a custom Jekyll build/destination directory.
+This version cleans up a few things, works with Bundler 2.x and Jekyll 4.x, and supports a custom Jekyll build/destination directory as well as caching to improve build times.

 ### Setup